Pfizer in talks with P&G for consumer health unit sale: CNBC

-(Reuters) - Pfizer Inc is in talks with Procter & Gamble Co P&G.N for a sale of the U.S. drugmaker’s consumer health business, CNBC reported on Tuesday, citing sources.
+(Reuters) - Pfizer Inc is in talks with Procter & Gamble Co for a sale of the largest U.S. drugmaker’s consumer health business, CNBC reported on Tuesday, citing sources.

+The companies were far apart on a price for the business and Pfizer is considering other options, including a joint venture with other drugmakers, the report said.

+Pfizer said it is evaluating potential strategic options for the unit and expects to make a decision in 2018.

 GlaxoSmithKline, Reckitt Benckiser and Johnson & Johnson have all exited from the bidding process, endangering an auction Pfizer hoped would bring in as much as $20 billion